wp-plugins/bepro-listings/readme.txt

 Bepro Listings provides a new post type with options to add information like, cost, contact, and/or geography.
 It facilitates better control over wordpress core features.
 It also provides a growing set of listing formats including galleries and google maps.
 Widgets and shortcodes offer lots of ways to search and view various aspects of the posts.
 Perfect building blocks for your listing site.

+Visit the plugin page for examples and details http://www.beprosoftware.com/products/bepro-listings/

 = Popular Uses =

 This plugin is best utilized by those looking to implement listing type features into their own custom design.
 Setup core featues like categories, as well as control various aspects including, number of images, default search distance, and page details.
 With the new buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin: